sridurgeshv/Building-a-Web-3-Game-with-Immutable-Passport-Integration/README.md

 Effortlessly integrate Immutable Passport into your project with Node.js and ngrok.
 Follow the steps below to set up and configure your project on the Immutable Developer Hub for a seamless and secure experience.

-## 1. Install/Use the Latest Version of Node.js
+## 1. Use the Latest Version of Node.js
 Ensure you have Node.js installed on your machine.
 If not, download [Node.js](https://nodejs.org/en/download).

 ## 2. Initialize Project and Install Dependencies